School Library & Public Library

 We participate in a statewide inter-library loan system and can order nearly any book from other libraries within the state of Maine, as well as out-of-state.
-We receive deliveries twice a week, on Mondays and Thursdays.
+We receive deliveries twice a week, on Tuesdays and Thursdays.
 Most items arrive in about one week.
-To request an inter-library loan item, call the library or email your request to email@example.com.
+See more information about placing holds and inter-library loans at this link.

 Study Rooms & Mellon Room

 The library provides two small study rooms for private study or small meetings.
 To reserve a study room call the library.
 We also allow groups and organizations to use the Mellon Room during and after operating hours.
-To reserve the space, contact Kate Young at firstname.lastname@example.org or call the library.
+To reserve the space, contact Zach Taibi at email@example.com or call the library.
 See more information.

-CloudLibrary, a large collection of audiobooks and e-books, is available to libraries and school belonging to the Maine Info Net consortium.
+cloudLibrary, a large collection of audiobooks and e-books, is available to libraries and school belonging to the Maine Info Net consortium.
 Login using your NEHL cardnumber.
 With cloudLibrary, you can borrow up to 3 items at a time.

 Hoopla‘s collection includes audiobooks, e-books, graphic novels, music, television, documentaries, and films.
 Hoopla can be used in a browser or with the app.
 To create an account you will need to provide your NEHL card number and an email address; you will also choose a password for your Hoopla account.
 The library pays per item borrowed with Hoopla; you may borrow up to five items per month.